 Watford City, ND, is a bustling community that hosts a large sector of the oil and gas industry in North Dakota.
 The counties are well-funded and the community hosts new schools and municipal facilities including indoor hockey and athletics facilities.
 Wages for employees in the area are above national averages.
 The Williston airport, about 35 miles away, hosts two major air carriers.
 This community is full service and friendly, with numerous public events.

 Housing: Government housing may be available at both locations.

 QUALIFICATION REQUIREMENTS: Applicants must meet the qualification requirements and time-in-grade requirements for the GS-11 series.

-FOR MORE INFORMATION OR TO EXPRESS INTEREST, CONTACT:
+FOR MORE INFORMATION CONTACT: